mdanny1209/ixo-contracts/ixo-dao/setup.md

 ixod tx wasm store core.wasm --from ACCOUNT $TXFLAG -y --output json -b block
 ```

-Make sure to take note of the code ID provided as you will need them later
+Take note of the `code ID` values that are displayed, which will be required at a later step.

 ##Process

-The core contract is the main instatiation that needs to happen,

-The core contract will take care of instantiating the modules provided to it and will communicate.
+Instantiating the `core` contract automatically instantiates all the dependent modules provided to it.

-when querying the core contract with route the messages to the required contract and the core will do the execution.
+The `core` contract routes messages to dependent modules for execution.

-to do this we will need to provide the core contract with the code Ids and instatiation messages of each module,
+This requires providing the `core` contract with the code-ID and instatiation messages for each dependent module, which are found in the `msg.rs` file for each contract.

-These messages can be found in the `msg.rs` file for each contract, below is an example of what the core contract instatiation message may look like.
+The following is an example of what a core contract instatiation message might look like:

 ```
 {